Does Probate Mediation Help Me to Avoid Probate Court?

 Our San Francisco Probate Litigation Lawyers Mediate Probate Disputes Outside of Court

 Probate conflicts do not need to result in court battles and damaged relationships between family members.
 If you are dealing with a legal conflict involving another beneficiary, a fiduciary or anyone involved in the probate process, litigation in the probate court is not the only solution.
 In many cases, individuals can preserve relationships and reach compromises through alternative dispute resolution (ADR).
-Our probate lawyers often help people resolve their disputes through probate mediation.
+Our San Francisco probate litigation lawyers often help people resolve their disputes through probate mediation.

 What is Mediation for Probate Disputes?